userbradley/documentation.breadnet.co.uk/docs/kb/linux-cli/fingerprint-for-sudo-mac.md

 title: Use fingerprint as sudo on mac
 ---

-# Use fingerprint as sudo on mac
+# Use fingerprint as sudo on Mac

 ## Why